martymcmodding/guides.martysmods.com/docs/reshade/installing/05manualaddoninstall.md

 ---
 title: "Manually Installing Addons"
 sidebar_label: "Manually Installing Addons"
-description: "Not all addons are available through the ReShade Setup Tool.
-This guide will walk you through the process of manually installing addons so ReShade can use them."
+description: "Not all addons are available through the ReShade Setup Tool - This guide will walk users through the process of manually installing addons so ReShade can use them."
 slug: /reshade/installing/reshademanualaddoninstall
 sidebar_position: 5
 hide_title: true